 Weekend Distillery Tours

-On the weekends, tours are offered every half hour for $7.50 per person, where Mark will provide you with all the science behind the making of his spirits.
+On the weekends, tours are offered every half hour, where Mark will provide you with all the science behind the making of his spirits.

 Included with the tour are 3 tastings and a souvenir shot glass.